-As a representative of Nestlé, Petraea Heynike serves as Chairperson of Nestlé Nespresso S.A., as Vice Chairperson of both Life Ventures S.A. and Nutrition-Wellness Venture AG and as a member of the Board of Beverage Partners Worldwide S.A.
+As a representative of Nestlé, Patrice Bula serves as Chairman of Nespresso S.A., as a Board member of both Life Ventures S.A. and Nutrition-Wellness Venture AG as well as of Beverage Partners Worldwide S.A., Switzerland.
+Furthermore, Patrice Bula is Chairman of the Board of Shanghai Totole Food Ltd. as well as of Shanghai Totole First Food Ltd, China and is a Board member of both Yinlu Food Group Companies and Hsu Fu Chi Group Companies, China.